J4FF/Disk-Deleter/README.md

 -A Windows Maschine

 # Run ✨
--Run the ".bat" as Administator
+-Run the "Disk Deleter V1.3.bat" as Administator